Back to Machine Coding

-Implement a cart system with real-time price updates
+How would you implement a cart system with real time price updates?

 Model the cart as line items with quantities; compute totals as derived state.
 Apply optimistic UI on user actions, reconcile prices/availability/promotions with the server (the source of truth for money), and push live changes via WebSocket/polling.
 Handle conflicts gracefully.